Collaborate with the future of healthcare

 A contribution that is 100% effective

-If you choose to leave a charitable bequest to any of our organisations, they may inherit both material property, such as real estate, jewels or works of art; and immaterial property, such as money and shares.
+If you decide to leave Vall d’Hebron a charitable bequest, the hospital may inherit both material property, such as real estate, jewels or works of art; and immaterial property, such as money and shares.
 Remember that charitable bequests are tax exempt.

 The best way to collaborate